amitg0161/learninggit/README.md

 # Basic Flask App
+# I am using it for learing git

 This small repo demonstrates a proper file structure for a Flask app.
 The folders named *static* and *templates* are required.